rcr-software/para-rover/README.md

 ## Branches

 The main branch is now called `main`.
 Currently there are no other branches with up to date code.
-Note other branches and their purpose in this part of the README.
+If you add another branch, document them and their purpose in this part of the README.

 # Setup

-Once you have the arduino and a Feather M0 connect, you'll need the aruduino IDE and the following extra steps:
+Once you have the arduino and a Feather M0 connected, you'll need the aruduino IDE and the following extra steps:

 ## Arduino libraries installed using libary manager: